rabwill/short-trey-instructions/instructions.md

 ## Access Visual Studio Code

-Once signed into the machine, you will be able to acces VS Code from the desktop.
+Once signed into the machine, you will be able to access VS Code from the desktop.
 Open VS Code.

 >[!TIP]
-> When you  open the folder in VS Code, you may see get a prompt window asking if you trust the authors of the files in the folder.
+> When you open the folder in VS Code, you may get a prompt window asking if you trust the authors of the files in the folder.
 This is expected and you can safely select **Yes, I trust the authors**.
 The dialog is a security safeguard that helps you decide whether to run all features or limit execution based on the trustworthiness of the code authors.
 If you're opening your own code or from a reliable source, it's safe to trust.

 ===